Arkansas vs. Penn State Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- The two teams combine to average 57.8 points per game, 9.8 more than the total in this contest.
+- The combined points per game average of the two teams, 57.8, is 9.8 points more than Saturday's over/under.

-- These two squads combine to surrender 40.8 points per game, 7.2 fewer than this contest's over/under.
+- This contest's total is 7.2 points greater than the 40.8 these two squads combine to allow per game this season.

-- The average total in Razorbacks games this season is 55.3, 7.3 points above Saturday's over/under of 48.
+- The average total in Razorbacks games this season is 55.3, 7.3 points more than Saturday's over/under of 48.

-- The 51.5 PPG average total in Nittany Lions games this season is 3.5 points more than this game's over/under.
+- In 2021, games involving the Nittany Lions have averaged a total of 51.5 points, 3.5 more than the set over/under in this contest.

 Arkansas Stats and Trends

-- The Razorbacks have an against the spread record of 3-3-1 in their seven games when favored by 1.5 points or more so far this season.
+- So far this season, the Razorbacks have been installed as favorites by a 2-point margin or more seven times and are 3-3-1 ATS in those matchups.

-- Arkansas' games this year have gone over the total in seven out of 13 opportunities (53.8%).
+- Arkansas' games this year have gone over the point total in 53.8% of its opportunities (seven times in 13 games with a set point total).

-- Arkansas is 8-3 against the spread and 7-3 overall this season when the team puts up more than 16.8 points.
+- When Arkansas scores more than 16.8 points, it is 8-3 against the spread and 7-3 overall.

 - When Arkansas amasses over 344.0 yards, the team is 8-3 against the spread and 7-3 overall.